 After the sadness of the Airborne museum we spent another wonderful day by catching the bus out to part of a huge natural park to the

 We came here especially to see a huge collection of Van Gogh paintings and drawings as well as many other famous artists.
 I was in heaven as the Café la Nuit and the Pont were both here and I have previously been to Arles to see where Van Gogh painted these and now I am seeing them in real life.
 What a Joy!!!
-While in the park you can use one of the free white bicycles to visit other areas.
-There is a large hunting museum here also.

 On Friday, Penny and Russel in ‘Arcturis’ arrived in Arnhem via the Rhine from Germany where they have spent the last 3 months.
 Now we had four Aussie boats in Port.